sangst-lab/AlignSegNet/README.md

 # AlignSegNet
-This is the source code for paper **AlignSegNet: Registration-Enhanced Segmentation of Prostate Cancer in B-mode Ultrasound Images**。
+This is the source code for paper **AlignSegNet: Registration-Enhanced Segmentation of Prostate Cancer in B-mode Ultrasound Images**.
 AlignSegNet is an end-to-end deep learning framework that jointly learns image registration and segmentation to accurately localize prostate anatomy and cancerous lesions in real‑time ultrasound (TRUS) by leveraging pre‑acquired MRI information.

 <div align=center><img width="800" height="300" src="figures/Figure_1.jpg"/></div>